 Applications for becoming a PP and AM are submitted to the Graphene Flagship Partnering Liaison Manager through the dedicated email [firstname.lastname@example.org].
 Applications are accepted on a continuous basis and there is no submission deadline.
 Decisions about approving PPs and AMs are made by the Management Panel.

-Application template for Partnering Projects.
+Application form for Partnering Projects

-Application template for individual (nominated) Associated Members
+Application form for individual (nominated) Associated Members

 For more information please contact:

 Work Package 20, European Alignment and International Collaboration